Skip to main content

 “The report found that respondents, especially graduate students, OSU medical school students and undergraduate students who work in the downtown area, had an enthusiastic interest in OSU-Tulsa developing campus housing,” Trennepohl said.
 “If the decision is made to bring housing to OSU-Tulsa, building the apartments would take approximately one year once construction begins.”

-The study found that 45 percent of student respondents currently live in rental properties and are extremely or somewhat interested in campus housing.
+The study found that 45% of student respondents live in rental properties and are extremely or somewhat interested in campus housing.
 In addition, OSU-Tulsa faculty respondents expressed that campus housing will facilitate recruiting graduate students for the Helmerich Advanced Technology Research Center.

-Trennepohl said student housing would help OSU-Tulsa transition from a commuter campus to a residential campus, as well as support community economic development, such as revitalization efforts in the Brady District near OSU-Tulsa.
+Trennepohl said student housing would help OSU-Tulsa transition from a commuter campus to a residential campus and support community economic development, such as revitalization efforts in the Brady District near OSU-Tulsa.

 “On-campus housing has been a long-time goal for OSU-Tulsa,” Trennepohl said.
-“By creating a residential area for our students and faculty, we can promote a sense of community and strengthen our learning environment inside and outside of the classroom.”
+“Creating a residential area for our students and faculty can promote a sense of community and strengthen our learning environment inside and outside of the classroom.”

 MENUCLOSE